OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 # Pitch documents

-The pitch process generates a number of documents, each with it's own use case and audience.
+The pitch process generates a number of documents, each with its own use case and audience.
 These are detailed below.

 ## RFC blog post